bryanjos/lovecouch/README.md

 All methods will return a Future[U] where U is whatever object is wanted whenever everything is done.

+If an error occurs, than a CouchDBException will be thrown

 When the spray integration is completed, you will have to make an implicit ActorSystem to use it